Ultimate Smoky Mountain Bucket List: 20 Smoky Mountain Activities to Experience Before You Die

 To catch a glimpse at what it is like to go zip lining in the Smoky Mountains, watch our Insider’s View video below!

 Imagine, the wind in your hair, the sun on your face, and your loved ones around you as you all twist and bend around one of the most daring adventures in the Smoky Mountains, a roller coaster at Dollywood.
-Whether you are young or young at heart, these rides are a perfect way to create long-lasting vacation memories, especially now that the park recently announced the opening of a new roller coaster at Dollywood.
+Whether you are young or young at heart, these rides are a perfect way to create long-lasting vacation memories, especially now that the park recently opened the longest coaster in the park, Big Bear Mountain!